- Areas of Practice

 Cruise lines often insert special provisions into their passenger tickets that shorten the time in which a passenger may file a law suit against the cruise line to one year.
 (The normal statute of limitations for admiralty and maritime matters is three years; for a typical car accident claim it is four years!)

 Cruise lines also designate within their passenger tickets the only location where they can be sued.
 (Take a look at the tiny print on the back of your ticket).
 Most of the major cruise lines are based in Miami, Florida and designate Miami, Florida as the location where they must be sued.

 The Carnival Cruise Accident in the Gulf of Mexico departed from Galveston, TX but all claims need to be filed in South Florida because of the terms on the ticket.

 If you are injured on one of these cruises, there are steps you can take to ensure your rights are protected.
 For starters, you should be familiar with the most common types of cruise ship accidents.
 If you are the victim of one of a cruise ship accident, make sure to know, protect and enforce your rights.

 Cruise ship accidents can happen at any time—as a passenger is boarding or unboarding the ship, walking up or down stairs on the ship, or down a hallway, getting on and off a launch which takes you into some exotic port, or during your ship sponsored trip into a foreign city.
 You can still do something about an injury that takes place while on dry land!

 Depending on when and where your accident occurs, your claim may be controlled by Florida law, Federal Maritime law, or a law from a foreign port.
 An experienced cruise ship accident lawyer from our office can sort through the complex maze of laws which may apply and recover the maximum amount of compensation you deserve.

-Call our office today for a free consultation and advise about your cruise ship accident claim.
+Contact our office today for a consultation with lawyers that are experienced in cruise ship accidents.